wip-dev/wipdev-site/src/content/index.md

 I'm Waseem!
 I write code at [https://github.com/wipdev-tech](https://github.com/wipdev-tech)

-My education background was in phramacy, but I always found myself more into math and computers than the typical pharmaceutical sciences.
+My education background was in pharmacy, but I always found myself more into math and computers than the typical pharmaceutical sciences.
 I discovered that I could combine by background and interests by starting a career in biostatistics.
 So, I pursued that career and, after a period of self-learning, managed to get a job.
 I have been working as a biostatistician for 4 years with R - a programming language - as my main tool.

 Over time, I learned other data science tools like Python, SAS, SQL, and Tableau, and after a while, I started learning about the web technologies applied in data science and visualization fields, which gradually got me into frontend development and JavaScript.
 Now I use the web platform to empower myself as a biostatistician and empower my company with data products and deliverables as well.